TheLastProject/CSSBox/README.md

 When a visitor clicks the tumbnail, the fullsize preview will appear in the center of the screen and they can navigate through images.

+Note: We use #void in the HTML to not jump to the top of the page when closing the gallery.
+This is a hack, but should work as long as you don't have any div with ID void on your page.
+If you do, choose another name.

 ## License
 Creative Commons Attribution-ShareAlike 4.0